ThomasHertweck/seisplot/README.md

 that can be used to tweak the display further.
 You could also create those first using `fig, ax = plt.subplots(1, 1)` and pass them to the *plot()* method.
-In this way, it is possible to, for instance, create several seismic displays in one figure, or create displays that share the y-axis (usualy "time").
+In this way, it is possible to, for instance, create several seismic displays in one figure, or create displays that share the y-axis (usually "time").

 ## Main author